 Lyra gives our employees and their dependents access to the best care quickly and easily.
 No more endless searches for therapists, long wait times, or wondering how they’ll pay for mental health care.
 See the Lyra Health page for more details

 Connect with a counselor through your Keystone or Personal Choice medical coverage.
 To schedule a virtual visit , call 1-800-688-1911 or search for provider.
 There is no co-pay for Keystone medical plans; the specialist co-pay applies for Personal Choice medical plans.
 You must be enrolled in District medical coverage in order to access these services; 32 BJ members should contact their national union for comparable coverage.

 Taking care of your mental health is more important than ever.
-With tele behavioral health from MDLIVE, you can get virtual care from therapists, psychologists, and psychiatrists who can help if you feel stressed or overwhelmed, or for conditions such as:
+With telebehavioral health from Teledoc, you can get virtual care from therapists, psychologists, and psychiatrists who can help if you feel stressed or overwhelmed, or for conditions such as:

 Your confidential, virtual care visit can be by video chat or phone from the comfort and privacy of home.
 You must be enrolled in District medical coverage in order to access these services; 32 BJ members should contact their national union for comparable coverage.
-See the MDLIVE page for more information.
+See Teledoc Health for more information.

 Improve your emotional well-being with On To Better Health, an online program that provides easy-to-use self-help tools and resources.
 It’s easy to get started!

 • Log in to your ibx.com account or IBX mobile app.

 • From the Health & Well-Being tab, select Value-Added Services.

 • If this is your first visit, follow the prompts to use the SmartScreener, a convenient and private way to assess your emotional well-being.